baojianzhou/graph-sto-iht/README.md

 ## Overview

 Welcome to the repository of GraphStoIHT!
-This repository is only for reproducing all experimental results shown our paper.
+This repository is only for reproducing all experimental results shown in our paper.
 To install it via pip, please try [sparse-learn](https://github.com/baojianzhou/sparse-learn).
 Our work is due to several seminal works including [StoIHT](https://ieeexplore.ieee.org/abstract/document/8025727),